-- Qualified Mental Health First Aiders (Fehmida Nurgat and Bina Chudasama) - ALGEE approach to Mental Health (Approach, Assess, Assist, Listen without judging, Give help and advice, Encourage outside support, Encourage support in school) - Trainee Educational Mental Health Practitioner will support children identified by the RB2L Team - Support from the Primary Intervention Team - Ensuring our character muscles are used throughout school and the children and families understand the language around them. - Everyone's Welcome ensures that all children have an understanding of the wider world. - Referrals to Primary Social, Emotional and Mental Health Team (at New Parks House) - Referrals to School Nurse - Referrals to Educational Psychology Service - Staff trained in Dyslexia, Global Developmental Delay, ADHD (Attention Deficit Hyperactivity Disorder), ASD (Autism Spectrum Disorder), Speech and Language needs, Social, Emotional, Mental, Health needs, Visual Impairment and Sensory or Physical Difficulties - Access to Virtual School Team for Looked after Children - DSLs respond to high level behaviour and provide conflict resolution to support. - Nurture Base, The Space, led by the Pastoral Support Lead provides an area at the heart of the school, which children can access throughout their school day. - 'Good to be Green' system used by everyone in school so that children understand the clear behaviour policy and also receive the House Points that ensure they get their badges as rewards in a celebration assembly on a Friday, where their parents are invited too. - Breakfast Club and Magic Breakfast provision for the children in school. - Daily Boost sessions that promote physical activity in all classes. - 'Play' based lunchtimes with games being led by 'Play Leaders', who are the Year 5 and 6 children, this encourages self-efficacy, confidence and teamwork. - Play Leaders ensure that they 'play' but also listen, ensuring that character muscles are at the heart of this and report any concerns they may have so that adults can pick up on them. - Pastoral Support Lead has links with all children in school and provides targeted support for key children. - Children understand the importance of Pupil Voice through the Primary Leadership Team and the role they have in school. - Check-ins with key children and families. - Pastoral Support Lead provides emotional support through emotional literacy, bereavement and young carer support, long term confidence and self-esteem building, support for dealing with early trauma and attachment issues. - RB2L team receive concerns about families and deal with these accordingly, providing personalised support and communicating to relevant adults.

-- All updates are recorded on CPOMS so that they are shared with relevant staff
+- Qualified Mental Health First Aiders (Bina Chudasama) - Senior Mental Health Lead (Bina Chudasama) - ALGEE approach to Mental Health (Approach, Assess, Assist, Listen without judging, Give help and advice, Encourage outside support, Encourage support in school) - Ensuring our character muscles are used throughout school and the children and families understand the language around them. - Everyone's Welcome ensures that all children have an understanding of the wider world. - Kindness Principle used throughout the school. - Referrals to Primary Social, Emotional and Mental Health Team (at New Parks House) - Referrals to School Nurse - Referrals to Educational Psychology Service - Access to Virtual School Team for Looked after Children - DSLs respond to high level behaviour and provide conflict resolution to support. - RB2L room, led by the Pastoral Support Lead provides an area at the heart of the school, which children can access throughout their school day. - Behaviour Policy reflects character development throughout the school and the wider community. - Breakfast Club and Magic Breakfast provision for the children in school. - Daily Boost sessions that promote physical activity in all classes. - 'Play' based lunchtimes with games being led by 'Play Leaders', who are the Year 5 and 6 children, this encourages self-efficacy, confidence and teamwork. - Play Leaders ensure that they 'play' but also listen, ensuring that character muscles are at the heart of this and report any concerns they may have so that adults can pick up on them. - Pastoral Lead has links with all children in school and provides targeted support for key children. - Children understand the importance of Pupil Voice through the Primary Leadership Team and the role they have in school. - Check-ins with key children and families. - Pastoral Lead provides emotional support through emotional literacy, bereavement and young carer support, long term confidence and self-esteem building, support for dealing with early trauma and attachment issues. - RB2L team receive concerns about families and deal with these accordingly, providing personalised support and communicating to relevant adults. - All updates are recorded on CPOMS so that they are shared with relevant staff